testit-tms/api-client-python/docs/AutoTestsApi.md

 Get autotest by internal or global ID

-<br>Use case  <br>User sets autotest internal or global identifier and runs method execution  <br>System returns autotest, which internal or global identifier equals the identifier value set in the previous action
+ Use case   User sets autotest internal or global identifier and runs method execution   System returns autotest, which internal or global identifier equals the identifier value set in the previous action

 ### Example